Day-to-Day Operations

 Automation Tools: Creating process automation to support open source policies is important because policies alone may not always be effective.
 Managers know that their workers will not always follow policy and therefore want effective options to automate use, management and tracking of open source components.
 Automation is useful in many areas of open source including licence compliance, and security.

-Documentation, Training, and Education: An OSPO can play a leading role in ensuring that individuals are qualified to assess open source projects for use in the organization.
+Documentation, Training, and Education: An OSPO can play a leading role in ensuring that individuals are qualified to assess open source projects for use in the organization and contribute to critical open source projects for the organization.
 Developing training materials and documentation and/or aiding teams to produce these across different departments are key tasks.

 Resource Allocation: There can be a lot of areas that an OSPO can offer value to an organization.
 Therefore, prioritizing work and allocating resources strategically and tactically is an important activity that will improve the OSPO’s impact.